yutatokoi/aoc/README.md

-These are my attempts at Advent of Code.
+# AoC Attempts

-I'm a beginner, looking to using Advent of Code to learn and improve.
+I'm using Advent of Code as a platform for learning programming languages, programming, and problem solving.

-First I'm trying to learn how to write code without an IDE.
-I am doing everything via the terminal, using [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) for my editor.
+Currently focusing on:
+- Python
+- Neovim
+- CLI tools